phillymesh/meshsense-notes/README.md

 * `-d` - Start the container detached
 * `-e ACCESS_KEY="lamepassword"` - By default users in the webui can't do much but look around, you should set a password here to login via the config menu
 * `--device=/dev/fuse --cap-add SYS_ADMIN --security-opt apparmor=unconfined` - Some stuff to run `fuse`
-* `-p 5920:5920` - Meshsense listens on port `5920` so we want that available on localhost.
+* `-p 5920:5920` - MeshSense listens on port `5920` so we want that available on localhost.
 You can change the first number in that string to any port you want to use on localhost (like `80` or something)

 That's all it takes to run it.
 However it needs to be configured.
 I have not yet figured out how to make this persistant.